1994 Ukrainian parliamentary election: Electoral system (50% rule)

 As in the previous this election took place according to the majoritarian electoral system in 450 electoral districts containing several precincts.
 Each region was assigned a proportion of districts depending on its population.
 Hence the most mandates were received by the more populated eastern regions of Ukraine, particularly the regions of Donets basin such as Donetsk Oblast and Dnipropetrovsk Oblast.

 In order to be elected a candidate needed to obtain more than 50% of votes and in order for the election to be valid more than 50% of registered voters needed to vote.
 If no candidate obtained more than 50% in the first round, the top two candidates were listed on the ballot in the second round.
 In the second round the 50% rule was applied as well.
 Reelections were called if the 50% votes in the second round was not met.

 Because of those conditions several districts in the Verkhovna Rada were left not represented for a whole convocation.
 Particularly acute that problem was in the city of Kyiv that was assigned 23 mandates, while in the parliament only 10 representatives for Kyiv participated in the second convocation - less than a half.
 Kyiv became the most under represented region.

 Results

 Parliamentary factions

 Blocs were formed in the Rada on 11 May 1994:

-The political blocks formed in the Verkhovna Rada did not exactly represented a similar party.
-Such parties as the Peasant's Party of Ukraine (SelPU) and the Agrarians for Reform (AZR) (a breakaway SelPU members) formed the Agrarians of Ukraine block.
-Although some of the deputies, especially from SelPU, joined the Socialist block.
-The Ukrainian Republican Party (URP), the Congress of Ukrainian Nationalists (CUN), and the Democratic Party of Ukraine (DemPU) has formed the electoral block Derzhavnist (Statehood).
+The political blocs formed in the Verkhovna Rada did not exactly represent a similar party.
+Such parties as the Peasant's Party of Ukraine (SelPU) and the Agrarians for Reform (AZR) (a breakaway group of former SelPU members) formed the Agrarians of Ukraine bloc.
+Although some of the deputies, especially from SelPU, joined the Socialist bloc.
+The Ukrainian Republican Party (URP), the Congress of Ukrainian Nationalists (CUN), and the Democratic Party of Ukraine (DemPU) has formed the electoral bloc Derzhavnist (Statehood).